alanckeegan/dadjokes/README.md

 Your application should display a large button that, when clicked, fetches a random dad joke from the Dad Jokes API and displays it to the user.
 It should look as similar as possible to the image provided below.
 You could, as a bonus, have a random dad joke appear when the app loads.

 ![Dad Jokes app mock](./assets/dad-jokes.png)

+## Bonus

+Write your app in Hooks and give it a fancy style!

 ## Even Bigger Bonus